-- A. Under AUDIO, select PCM. - B. Select Program Configuration. - C. Set the Program Configuration control to On. - D. Select Edit.
-The Edit button disappears and the Default, Clear, and Undo buttons replace it.
+- A. Under AUDIO, select PCM.

+- B. Select Program Configuration.

+- C. Set Program Configuration to On.

+- D. Select Edit.
+The Edit button is replaced by the Default, Clear, and Undo buttons.

 - E. Select the type of program (mono, stereo, etc.) and select the audio channel to assign it.
-Repeat until all the audio in the current input signal have programs assigned to channels. - ♦ M is mono, 1 channel. - ♦ ST is stereo, 2 channels. - ♦ 5.1 is surround sound, 6 channels.
+Repeat until all the audio in the current input signal have programs assigned to channels. - ♦ M is mono, one channel. - ♦ ST is stereo, two channels. - ♦ 5.1 is surround sound, six channels.
 To change the channel order in the audio bars, see 5.1 Channel Order. - ♦ 7.1 is surround sound, eight channels. - ♦ 5.1.4 is immersive audio and requires 10 channels: six for the audio main bed, or level-marked in cyan, and four for the audio upper bed, marked in orange.

-Note: 5.1.4 provides bar labels for the audio channels but is not available for downmix capability or for loudness display.
+Note: 5.1.4 provides bar labels for the audio channels, but is not available for downmix capability or for loudness display.